xpl/useless/README.md

 ## Integrated build

-Applications that are based on top of `useless/server` can easily enable rebuild-on-restart feature by adding following [**$traits**](https://github.com/xpl/useless/wiki/$trait) to main application component:
+Applications that are based on top of `useless/server` can easily enable automatic rebuilds feature by adding following [**$traits**](https://github.com/xpl/useless/wiki/$trait) to main application component:

 ```javascript
 $traits: [